davidrapan/ha-solarman/readme.md

 > Is note worthy that some names of the SG04LP3 sensors did change for different reasons (some were due to aestetics, etc.)
 > So look through the file and change them as you see fit manually before I'll make it available from the HA configuration.
 >
 > One more thing..
-It's not possible to use this integration side by side (with the same device) with the implementation from Stephen!
+It's not possible to use this integration side by side (with the same device) with the implementation from Stephan!
 It will override it.

 > [!NOTE]
 > It's still work in progress but I'm now over 3 weeks of uptime so it's really stable ;)